Jujumba/printfdebugger/README.md

 It inserts a breakpoint at every line containing `printf` (even in comments!)

 > [!CAUTION]
-> My flawless debugger only supports non-PIE executable
+> My flawless debugger only supports non-PIE executables

 # Building
 Make sure you have the following installed: